trujunzhang/App-1.4.26-2-fixed/contributingGuides/TESTING_MACOS_AND_IOS.md

 4. Download google chrome.
 5. Go to [remotedesktop.google.com/access](https://remotedesktop.google.com/access) and set up remote access on the MacOS instance.
 6. Once that’s done, you can access the Mac instance’s GUI using your local machine from this website - [remotedesktop.google.com/access](https://remotedesktop.google.com/access).
-7. Run the following commands to install tools like cocoapods, node etc which are needed to run New Ieatta.
+7. Run the following commands to install tools like cocoapods, node etc which are needed to run New Expensify.

 ```shell
 # Install homebrew